labs-js/turbo-git/README.md

 Now, you can see it in your `git log`

 ## Coming soon
- - After finishing the commit command we'll work on new **turbo-commands** that will make magic.
+ - After finishing the commit command we'll work on new **turbo-commands** that will add some extra magic.